apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Buffer Upload <buffer_upload.en>`
    Buffers POST data before connecting to the Origin server.

-:doc:`Cache Promote <cache_promote.en>`
-   Provides additional control over when an object should be allowed into the cache.

 :doc:`Collapsed-Forwarding <collapsed_forwarding.en>`
    Allows to Collapse multiple Concurrent requests by downloading once from the Origin and serving